MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How parameters are estimated</b> </summary>data-driven</details>

-<details><summary> <b>Details on parameters estimation</b> </summary>1) estimation of the threshold rates of exposed and the isolated that are infected through the computation of the partial derivatives of the control reproduction number, in order to measure the ranges for the interventions scenarios; 2) rates estimated on data with non-linear LSE minimisation on Matlab</details>
+<details><summary> <b>Details on parameters estimation</b> </summary>1) estimation of the threshold rates of exposed and the isolated that are infected through the computation of the partial derivatives of R0 if lockdown, in order to measure the ranges for the interventions scenarios; 2) rates estimated on data with non-linear LSE minimisation on Matlab</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) indepth theoritical analysis; 2) comparison if control policy and if not; 3) predictive model + estimation of R0 et if control, RC; 4) good numerical analysis (RMSE +MAE); 5) long and short term prediction (quick numerical analysis of possible outbreak); 6) interesting heat maps for parameters correlations and impact on RC</details>